-Description of impact Measures adopted as part of the project Magnitude of impact Sensitivity of receptor Significance of effect Additional measures Residual effect Proposed monitoring Operation Phase Scour of seabed sediments Scour protection N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Changes to the tidal regime, with associated potential impacts to sandbanks N/A No change Medium Negligible significance None N/A None Changes to the wave regime, with associated potential impacts to sandbanks and along adjacent shorelines.
-N/A No change (for the shoreline) Negligible (for banks) Medium Negligible significance None N/A None Changes to sediment transport and sediment transport pathways with associated potential impacts to sandbanks.
-N/A Minor Medium Minor adverse significance None N/A None Changes to water column stratification with associated potential impacts to the Flamborough Front N/A Minor Medium Minor adverse significance None N/A None Changes to beach morphology, hydrodynamics and sediment transport (littoral drift) at the landfall.
-N/A Negligible Medium Negligible significance Completion of cable specification and installation plan N/A None Decommissioning Phase Increases in SSC and deposition of disturbed sediment to the seabed within the Hornsea Three array area N/A N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Increases in SSC and deposition of disturbed sediment to the seabed within the Hornsea Three offshore cable corridor N/A N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Removal of sandwaves impacting sandbank systems within proximity to the Hornsea Three array area and offshore cable corridor.
-N/A Minor Medium Minor adverse significance None N/A None Changes to hydrodynamics, sediment transport and beach morphology at the landfall.
+Description of impact Measures adopted as part of the project Magnitude of impact Sensitivity of receptor Significance of effect Additional measures Residual effect Proposed monitoring Dperation phase Scour of seabed sediments.
+Scour protection N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Increases in SSC and deposition of disturbed sediments to the seabed due to cable maintenance within the Hornsea Three array area.
+N/A N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Increases in SSC and deposition of disturbed sediment to the seabed due to cable maintenance within the Hornsea Three offshore cable corridor.
+N/A N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Changes to the tidal regime, with associated potential impacts to sandbanks.
+N/A No change High Negligible significance None N/A None Changes to the wave regime, with associated potential impacts to sandbanks and along adjacent shorelines.
+N/A No change (for the shoreline) Negligible (for banks) Medium (for the shoreline) High (for banks Negligible significance (for the shoreline) Minor adverse significance (for banks) None N/A None Changes to sediment transport and sediment transport pathways with associated potential impacts to sandbanks.
+N/A Minor High Minor adverse significance None N/A None Changes to water column stratification with associated potential impacts to the Flamborough Front.
+N/A Minor Medium Minor adverse significance None N/A None Changes to beach morphology, hydrodynamics and sediment transport (littoral drift) at the nearshore area.
+N/A Negligible Medium Negligible significance Completion of cable specification and installation plan N/A None Decommissioning phase Increases in SSC and deposition of disturbed sediment to the seabed within the Hornsea Three array area.
+N/A N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Increases in SSC and deposition of disturbed sediment to the seabed within the Hornsea Three offshore cable corridor.
+N/A N/A N/A N/A (marine processes receptors insensitive to change) None N/A None Removal of sandwaves impacting sandbank systems within proximity to the Hornsea Three array area and offshore cable corridor.
+N/A Minor Medium Minor adverse significance None N/A None Changes to hydrodynamics, sediment transport and beach morphology at the nearshore area.
 N/A Negligible Medium Negligible significance None N/A None

-1.18 References
+1.17 References